Best Practices for Treasury Business Continuity Planning

-Currently, much of the world is dealing with uncertain and changing business practices amid the COVID-19 pandemic – the temporary closure of offices, asking employees to work remotely, dealing with the business and financial complications of COVID-19.
-This outbreak, and the uncertainty that has followed, serves as a reminder of the importance of having a business continuity plan
+Much of the world is still dealing with the business and financial complications of COVID-19.
+This outbreak, and the uncertainty that has followed, serves as a reminder of the importance of having a business continuity plan.

 Further, cloud treasury providers maintain their own business continuity plans to ensure the treasury software-as-a-service is always running.
 They build in redundancy of operations, replicating the entire environment so that all the data, the user interfaces, the bank connections, and the security protocols are all available in the “backup location.”
 If done well, a treasury team should not be able to tell if they are in the primary environment or in the backup.